vult-dsp/vult/README.md

 The Vult compiler is a transcompiler, which takes Vult code and produces plain C/C++ code that can be compiled in any platform with a C/C++ compiler, for example: Arduino or Teensy boards.
 Vult can also generate JavaScript that can be run directly in the browser or C/C++ that can be compiled as Pure Data externals.
 Code written in Vult has freedom.

-Check the documentation and tutorial in http://modlfo.github.io/vult/
+Check out the documentation and tutorial in http://modlfo.github.io/vult/

 ## Credits